cooper-org/cooper/README.md

 ## How to cite this work?

-If you find cooper useful in your work, please consider citing it using the snippet below:
+If you find **Cooper** useful in your work, please consider citing it using the snippet below:

 ```bibtex
 @misc{gallegoPosada2022cooper,